-Adult males are mainly a dark chocolate-brown color except for light tan areas on the face.
+Adult males are mainly a dark chocolate-brown color, except for light tan areas on the face.
 They appear black when wet.
-Most males do not fade to a lighter color after molting.; however, a small number do remain light yellow to blond their entire lifetime.
+Most males do not fade to a lighter color after molting.
+However, a small number do remain light yellow to blond their entire lifetime.
 Adult females and juveniles are tan or blond except for a short period after molting when they are light gray to silver-gray.
 Molting begins at about puberty.
-Adult males seem to molt in January and February with females and juveniles molting from early autumn through the winter.
+Adult males seem to molt in January and February, with females and juveniles molting from early autumn through the winter.
 Pups are dark brown to black when born, fading to light brown within a few weeks.
 At approximately four to five months of age, pups molt to a light gray pelage, darkening to a dark chocolate that fades to light tan.

 Adult male sea lions may reach a length of 2.4 m (7 ft 10 in) and a weight of 390 kg (860 lb).
 Females are markedly smaller reaching a maximum length of 2 m (6 ft 7 in) and a weight of 110 kg (240 lb).

-These pinnipeds are opportunistic feeders usually seeking prey in cool, upwelling waters near the coast, around seamounts, along the continental shelf. and occasionally on the sea bottom, Mackerel, market squid, anchovy, rockfish, and salmon are favorite food items.
+These pinnipeds are opportunistic feeders usually seeking prey in cool, upwelling waters near the coast, around seamounts, along the continental shelf, and occasionally on the sea bottom, Mackerel, market squid, anchovy, rockfish, and salmon are favorite food items.
 Food is swallowed whole without chewing.
 They compete with commercial and sport fishermen, stealing hooked prey, catch from nets, and salmon migrating to spawning areas.

 Females are mature at three years of age and males at five.
 These sea lions congregate in huge colonies in breeding and birthing areas—the Channel Islands off the coast of central California, islands along the northern Pacific coast of Baja California including Guadalupe Island; islands along the east coast of Baja California; and on beaches in the mid and southern Gulf of California.
-Males arrive at breeding grounds before females and set up territories that will eventually include 3-40 females.
+Males arrive at breeding grounds before females and set up territories that will eventually include three to forty females.

 Birthing of sea lions takes place on land.
 Shortly after arrival, from late May through July, the pregnant females give birth to pups conceived in the past year’s breeding season about 12 months ago.
 The pups weigh 6-9 kg (13-20 lb) at birth.
 Within about three weeks after giving birth, females are ready to breed again.
-Males compete to mate with the females and defend their territory with ritualized physical displays including vocalized threats, aggressive posturing, and occasionally physical combat Delayed implantation of the fertilized egg in the mother’s uterus ensures that her pup will be born at the breeding ground when colonies form again a year.
+Males compete to mate with the females and defend their territory with ritualized physical displays including vocalized threats, aggressive posturing, and occasionally physical combat.
+Delayed implantation of the fertilized egg in the mother’s uterus ensures that her pup will be born at the breeding ground when colonies form again a year later.